Cartoons Underground 2018

 Biography: Jorn Leeuwerink was born in 1990 in the Netherlands.
 He studied 2D animation at the HKU University of the Arts Utrecht.

-Direct by Clarisse Chua
+Clarisse Chua (Singapore)

 Synopsis: Businessman, Mr Bigman, doesn’t seem to be able to find the joy in his work life.